Pagudpud, Ilocos Norte Tricycle Tour

 Sunset in Saud Beach

-When I got back at Saud Beach, it was already basking under a breathtaking golden glow.
+When I got back at Saud Beach, it was already basking in a breathtaking golden glow.
 I followed the coast southwards since I felt like having a nice dinner at one of the snazzy resorts.
 Had a really good day taking photos around Pagudpud.
 To think that I started my day at 4am with a groggy 6-hour bus ride all the way from Tuguegarao.

 The long walk to the southern end of Saud beach